RubixML/ML/docs/datasets/labeled.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Datasets/Labeled.php">Source</a></span>

 # Labeled
 A Labeled dataset consists of samples with corresponding labels which represent the observed outcome of each sample.
 Splitting, folding, randomizing, sorting, and subsampling are all done while keeping the indices of samples and labels aligned.
-In addition to the basic Dataset methods, the Labeled class can also sort and *stratify* the data by label.
+In addition to the basic Dataset methods, the Labeled class can also sort and *stratify* the dataset by label.

 ### Parameters
 | # | Param | Default | Type | Description |